-The Barranco de la Pardina, in the Añisclo Canyon.
+The Barranco de la Pardina in the Añisclo Canyon.

-Flowering scorpion plants provide an extra burst of color to the Park's land-
+The Cola de Caballo waterfall is one of the Park's most popular spots.
+Flowering scorpion plants provide an extra burst of color to the Park's landscape in spring.

 The valley floors are lined with beech-fir forests, while black pine grows at higher elevations at the edge of the tree line.

+The Arazas River at the

+bottom of Ordesa Canyon, carved by glaciers.